Tinea versicolor is a fungal infection of the topmost layer of the skin that causes scaly, discolored patches.

 Malassezia furfur is typically harmless and normally lives on the skin but in some people causes tinea versicolor.
 Most affected people are healthy.
 Some people may be genetically predisposed to overgrowth of this fungus.

-Other risk factors for tinea versicolor include heat and humidity and an immune system weakened by corticosteroid use, pregnancy, undernutrition, diabetes, or other disorders.
+Other risk factors for tinea versicolor include heat and humidity and an immune system weakened by steroid (sometimes also known as glucocorticoids or corticosteroids) use, pregnancy, undernutrition, diabetes, or other disorders.

 Tinea versicolor is a mild infection and is not considered contagious.
 It is quite common, especially among young adults.